ADVERTISEMENT

 Visual data processing in computer vision showing how AI converts raw images into structured data for analysis and decision-making

-Some applications for this field of study are image recognition, video surveillance, medical imaging, virtual reality, and augmented reality.
-The field of visual data processing draws on principles from computer science and engineering, as well as cognitive science, to develop artificial models of and improve human perception of the environment through vision.
+Applications include image recognition, video surveillance, medical imaging, virtual reality, and augmented reality.
+This area of research incorporates ideas from both computer science/engineering and cognitive science to create artificial representations and/or improve human perception of the environment using vision.

 Breakdown of an Image into Pixels